 Whenever you move into a new house, one of the first things you'll probably do is to clean it.
 Even if you're moving to another state or another country, you should always do a thorough clean before your stuff arrives.

 The kitchen is probably the first place to start.
 Not only because it tends to be where icky sticky things collect, but also because you'll want to get rid of the former tenant's cooking smells, It's also the place where you and your family will spend a lot of time.
 Clean it well to ensure your family feels perfectly at home in the new space.

 Clean the Fridge

 It is where you may need to use a heavy-duty cleaner, which might include appliance cleaners, such as a wax or paste.
 Baking soda and water work well, too, along with sponges or a heavy-duty cloth.
 Starting with the stove, remove all elements.
 If you're using a brush, make sure you use a brush that won't scratch the surface.
 Soak the metal trays and racks in a sink full of hot, soapy water while you clean the rest of the stove.

 Clean the Stove

 Next, take a look inside the oven, and if need be, apply an oven-cleaner.
 Most take approximately 20 minutes to work.
 It gives you time to do the rest of the stove.

 Make sure you clean under the hood and use a grease remover if you find the regular cleaner isn't getting off the tough stuff.
 We usually lay down a sheet of brown paper to collect any drips that might fall.

 Once you've cleaned the top and front of the stove, remove it from the wall and clean beneath it.
 And if possible, clean the sides, too, along with the front panel and temperature dials.

 Move the fridge out from the wall and clean behind it, then on top and its sides, too.
-Dust and dirt also gathers on handles and along the plastic sealing that encases the doors.
+Dust and dirt also gather on handles and along the plastic sealing that encases the doors.

 Kitchen Cabinets and Counters